The Suzannah – FAQ’s

 Wow, this contest sounds so awesome.
 Can I enter my novella?

 Sure, go right ahead.
 But understand your novella will be pitted against full-length novels.
-The judges won’t know whether or not they’re reading a 20,000 word manuscript or a 120,000.
+The judges won’t know whether or not they’re reading a 20,000 word manuscript or a 120,000, and it may put you at a disadvantage.
+But you’re still welcome to enter.

 Does the manuscript have to be finished for me to enter?